MisterChief95/stable-diffusion-webui-forge/modules_forge/packages/gguf/README.md

-This is Forge's implementation of GGUF - the difference is that it supports pytorch quant/dequant Codes are based on LLama.cpp's GGUF - the difference is that it supports quant
+## Forge's implementation of GGUF
+- Code is based on **llama.cpp**'s GGUF
+- The main difference is that it supports PyTorch quant/dequant